 The Masonic Lodge meets the 2nd and 4th Thursday at 7:30 pm, September thru May.
 For information contact Grant Crabtree 349-3633 or 349-4503 and Jerry Rekow 349-3014 or 535-0982.

 The Ellendale Quarterback Club is a group of parents, coaches, and fans working together to promote a spirit of sportsmanship and enthusiasm amongst the student athletes and supporters of Ellendale Public School, as well as assisting in the development and enhancement of the athletic program.
-For more information, contact Matt Herman at Ellendale School – 349-3232
+For more information, contact Allison Radermacher at the Ellendale School – 349-3232

 The VFW Auxiliary meets every 3rd Thursday of the month at the Senior Center at 2 pm.